menny/FrankenRobot/README.md

     <string name="frankenrobot_device_specific_implementation">com.anysoftkeyboard.devicespecific.DeviceSpecific_V7</string>

 Etc.<br>

+Initialize FrankenRobot, and embody the interface
+    FrankenRobot frank = Lab.build(getApplicationContext(), R.array.frankenrobot_interfaces, R.array.frankenrobot_concreate_classes);
+    DeviceSpecific deviceSpecific = (DeviceSpecific) frank.embody(DeviceSpecific.class);

+Use it!
+It is guaranteed that the returned instance is the most suitable, based on the qualifier rules.
 _AnySoftKeyboard_ achives impressive backword compatibility using this method, using API-level-bound implementations, with no complex coding, and no reflection.